conveyal/refreq/README.md

 # refreq

 A tool for coercing a GTFS into a frequency-based format.
-Refreq does this by making several groups, each with members that match a line in the 'modfile', establishing a representitive frequency for those set of trips, and then writing a 'frequences.txt' record for each group pointing to new trip averaged from the grouped trips.
+Refreq does this by making several groups, each with members that match a line in the 'modfile', establishing a representative frequency for those set of trips, and then writing a 'frequences.txt' record for each group pointing to new trip averaged from the grouped trips.
+It is distinct from [resample_gtfs](https://github.com/conveyal/resample_gtfs), which accomplishes a similar task but creates bona fide trips rather than frequency entries.

 ## prereqs